joseferncruz/udacity-ds-project2/README.md

 ## Introduction

-In my [first project](https://github.com/joseferncruz/udacity-ds-project1), I used a public dataset to explore how the characteristics of **New York City** outdoor dinning offer during the pandemic. **In this project**, I looked at another angle of **New York City**: The noise and noise complaints submitted to the city.
+In my [first project](https://github.com/joseferncruz/udacity-ds-project1), I used a public dataset to explore how the characteristics of **New York City** outdoor dining offer during the pandemic. **In this project**, I looked at another angle of **New York City**: The noise and noise complaints submitted to the city.

 It should not come as a surprise that NYC is very (very) noisy.
 As [NYC officials](https://www1.nyc.gov/site/doh/health/health-topics/noise.page) describe the problem: _'More than 30 million people in the U.S. have hearing loss due to exposure to loud noise.
 In **New York City**, nearly **one in six adults** report ringing in their ears or hearing loss.'_

 A dataset that could help visualize the problem is the noise complaints dataset provide by NYC under the [Open Data Initiative](https://data.cityofnewyork.us/Social-Services/311-Service-Requests-from-2010-to-Present/erm2-nwe9/data).
-More precisely, I wondered how the complaints changed in the last year, when many New Yorkers where force to stay home during the pandemic.
+More precisely, I wondered how the complaints changed in the last year, when many New Yorkers were forced to stay home during the pandemic.

 The [__four visualizations__](https://noisy-nyc-app.herokuapp.com) that I created aim to answer the following __four questions__: